rui314/mold/README.md

   place them at beginning of a file, we can start copying their contents from their input files to an output file.
-While copying file contents, we can compute the sizes of variable-length sections such as .got or .plt.
+While copying file contents, we can compute the sizes of variable-length sections such as .got or .plt and place them at end of the file.

   Reason for rejection: I did not choose this design because I doubt if it could actually shorten link time and I think I don't need it